michael8rown/ansible/README.md

 Once this step is complete, you must reboot.

-## Step 4: Post-installation tasks
+### Step 4: Post-installation tasks

-`4_post_install.sh` is an Ansible playbook that configures all the things the way I like them: GNOME extensions, WhiteSur icons, and setting all my desktop preferences.
+`4_after_reboot.sh` is an Ansible playbook that configures all the things the way I like them: GNOME extensions, WhiteSur icons, and setting all my desktop preferences.

-Once this script is complete, you must reboot again.

-## Final step
+### Final step

-When you reboot, your environment should be set up exactly as defined in the scripts.
+The last step is to reboot again, after which your environment should be set up exactly as defined in the scripts.

 Enjoy :-)